Are you concerned about the risks of bear markets and the wreck it could have on your retirement account?

 1. iShares 1-3 Year Treasury Bond ETF (SHY)

 The SHY focuses on treasury with less than three years to maturity and therefore offers a balanced risk between interest rate risk and credit risk.
-SHY is considered to be a safe haven given that the returns are relatively low.

 2. iShares 3-7 Year Treasury Bond ETF (IEI)

-The iShares 3-7 Year Treasury Bond ETF, IEI has an expense ratio of 0.15% with assets under management worth $6.650 million.
+The iShares 3-7 Year Treasury Bond ETF, IEI has an expense ratio of 0.15% with assets under management of $6.650 million.
 The IEI ETF allows investors exposure to the three – seven year maturing Treasuries with little risk of interest rate hike.
 The IEI also delivers higher returns and overall offers a good cost perspective for investors.

 3. iShares 20+ Year Treasury Bond ETF (TLT)

 The iShares 20+ Year Treasury Bond ETF, TLT has an expense ratio of 0.15% with over $6.313 million assets under management.
 TLT is ideal for investors who want exposure to the longer date Treasuries.
-TLT is also cost efficient and comes with good liquidity and has full exposure to the U.S. Federal debt.